jeffskinnerbox/ll-tracker/README.md

 # tkrdecoder.py
 Two types of payloads are produced by the tracker: GPS message and Registration message.
-Only the GPS type message is processed at this time.

 ```bash
 $ ./tkrdecoder.py --help